Instituto Oncológico Nacional: History

-In 1936, President Juan Demóstenes Arosemena (a physician), conceived the creation of the National Radiologic Institute, an institution dedicated to treat cancer.
-The treatments were given on the Santo Tomas Hospital and on the former Panama Hospital.
+In 1936, President Juan Demóstenes Arosemena, a physician, conceived of the creation of the National Radiologic Institute, an institution dedicated to cancer treatment.
+Treatments were initially administered at the Santo Tomas Hospital and the now-defunct Panama Hospital.

-On September 18, 1940, during the administration of President Augusto Boyd, the new facilities of the National Radiologic Institute were inaugurated, giving it its own building.
-The Institute was part of the Santo Tomas Hospital.
-This institute had 4 doctors, 3 nurses, and 40 beds.
-The treatments they had were radiotherapy, implantation of Radium needles, injections of hydrogenated mustard and surgery.
+On September 18, 1940, during the administration of President Augusto Boyd, the new facilities of the National Radiologic Institute were opened, although it remained part of the Santo Tomas Hospital.
+It was by four doctors, three nurses and some assistants from the Santo Tomas Hospital.
+It had 40 beds and could offer radiotherapy, radium needle implants, nitrogen mustard injections and surgery.
+Initially, the institute focused more on palliative care and pain management.